-The fruit salad is here in a slightly spicy "sunshine" version.
+The fruit salad here is a slightly spicy version of "du soleil".
 Clean and cut yellow fruit: peaches, nectarines, pineapples, mangoes, apricots...
 Make a fruit syrup by collecting the juice of cooked fruit (peaches, nectarines, pineapples) and passing it through a sieve.
 Reduce the juice with cane sugar.
 Coat your fruit salad with fruit and pepper.